intuition-box/intuition.box/content/spotlights/nexura.md

 ## Lessons Learned

-The biggest lesson has been that shipping the product is only half the battle.
-Listening to users, understanding their frustrations, and adapting quickly matter more than features alone — many of Nexura's most impactful improvements came directly from community feedback.
+For Reuben, the biggest lesson has been that shipping the product is only half the battle.
+Listening to users, understanding their frustrations, and adapting quickly matters more than features alone — many of Nexura's most impactful improvements came directly from community feedback.

-The second lesson is that you don't have to build alone.
+For Nuel, it's that you don't have to build alone.
 Collaboration produces better results than working in isolation, and Intuition's culture of support — experienced developers reachable through dedicated Discord channels — makes it far easier to keep building with confidence.

-The team's advice to future builders is simple: don't wait until everything is perfect.
-Start small, solve a real problem, stay close to your users, and play the long game.
-Build because the problem matters, not because a grant is attached to it.
+Their advice to future builders converges on the same idea: don't wait until everything is perfect.
+Start small, solve a real problem, stay close to your users, and play the long game — building because the problem matters, not because a grant is attached to it.

 ---